 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/3754/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-All of sudden, I have to factorize some integers.
-Since I did not suppose my integers to be very big numbers, I've implemented trial division method.
+All of a sudden, I have to factorize some integers.
+Since I did not suppose my integers to be huge numbers, I've implemented the trial division method.
 Method description is below the calculator.

 In number theory, integer factorization or prime factorization is the decomposition of a composite number into smaller non-trivial divisors, which when multiplied together equal the original integer.